 What you will learn

 - What is cultural sustainability?
 Why is this important?
 How does cultural sustainability connect with the other pillars of sustainability?

 - How can a government or organization integrate cultural sustainability into their policies and plans?
 What practical effects might this have on an organization?

 - What are recent trends and conversations in the area of cultural sustainability?

-Ryan is the Director of Applied Learning at the Leder School of Business (The King’s University).
+Ryan is the Dean and Director of Applied Learning at the Leder School of Business (The King’s University).
 He has conducted both academic research and consulting work for businesses, unions, not-for-profits and governments.
 He is interested in using business for the betterment of society, which led him to start and manage one of Thailand’s largest rural microfinance organizations.
 Within Alberta, Ryan has been active in the End Poverty Edmonton initiative, is the President of his community league and sits on several nonprofit boards.
 He has also been active in Alberta’s electricity industry where he has worked with “green” energy retailers and several Rural Electrification Associations (REAs).